kyma-project/kyma/components/kyma-operator/README.md

   ./scripts/run.sh --skip-minikube-start
   ```

+## Upgrade Kyma

+The upgrade procedure relies heavily on Helm.
+When you trigger the upgrade, Helm performs `helm upgrade` on releases that exist in the cluster and are defined in the Kyma release you're upgrading to.
+If a Helm release is defined in the Kyma release you're upgrading to but is not present in the cluster when you trigger the upgrade, Helm performs `helm install` and installs such release.

+If you changed the name of a Helm release of a Kyma component, it won't be updated through `helm upgrade`.
+Instead, the component's release will be installed with its default name and the customized release won't be updated.

+The Operator doesn't support rollbacks.

+The Operator doesn't migrate Custom Resources to a new version when update is triggered.
+Custom Resource backward compatibility, or lack thereof, is determined at the component or Helm release level.

 ## Update the Kyma cluster

 Connect to the cluster that hosts your Kyma installation.
 Prepare the URL to the updated Kyma `tar.gz` package.
 Run the following command to edit the installation CR: